esnet/iperf/docs/invoking.rst

                  path  to  the RSA public key used to encrypt authentication cre- dentials (if built with OpenSSL support)

+          --test-set file
+                 sequentially run several test suites, described in script  file.
+                 The server address and port values are inherited from  the  main test.
+Tests are described in a JSON format.

    EXAMPLES
       Authentication - RSA Keypair